Yanrishatum/fontgen/README.md

 # Fontgen

-Font rasterizer for Heaps based on Msdfgen and HxTrueType.
+Font rasterizer for Heaps based on Msdfgen.
 Primary target is automation of font rasterization with Signed Distance Field method.

 ## Usage
 So far tool is built only with Hashlink VM and Windows, but with appropriate config should also work on Mac/Linux, as well as HXCPP/Eval/HLC.